Big Buck Bunny: Characters

 The main character (called Big Buck Bunny) was also used in short films created by Studio Lumikuu and Renderfarm.fi: What is Renderfarm.fi?
 (2011) telling about the advantages of render farms and BBB loves CC (2012) promoting Creative Commons licences.

 The bunny's voice was performed by Jan Morgenstern, the composer of the film's soundtrack.

 Frank the flying squirrel is also the player character in the Blender Institute's 2009 video game Yo Frankie!.

 Legacy

 Big Buck Bunny is commonly used to test video playback since it is licensed under Creative Commons Attribution 3.0 as well as being bright and colorful.

+Use

+The first ten seconds of this movie has been used in Android API demos used for testing Android emulators when Android was new.

+It has also been used in countless examples when representing how to create videos using the video element in HTML.

+It is often used as a stress test for video codecs, as it is freely redistributable, available as a lossless source, and its high contrast, high motion, and mixture of flat and detailed scenes make it difficult to encode.